oolxg/Himawari/README.md

 <h3 align="center">Link shortener written in Swift and Vapor</h3>

 #### How to install:
-You need to have docker installed on your machine
+You need to have docker installed on your machine.
 * First clone the project `git clone https://github.com/oolxg/Himawari`
 * Then build it and run `docker-compose up --build -d`
-	* In this repo `Dockerfile` is configured for Linux machines with arm processors
+	* In this repo `Dockerfile` is configured for Linux machines with arm processors.
-* Configure you server(nginx/Apachee) to port 8083(default port for Himawari)
+* Configure you server(nginx/Apachee) to port 8083(default port for Himawari).
 * Enjoy!

 #### Contribution